boethin/List-Prefixed/README.md

     $prefixed = List::Prefixed->new( @list );

-This is an alias of the [fold](https://metacpan.org/pod/fold) method.
+This is an alias of the [fold](#fold) method.

 ## fold

     $prefixed = List::Prefixed->fold( @list );

-Constructs a new [List::Prefixed](https://metacpan.org/pod/List::Prefixed) tree from the given string list.
+Constructs a new folded `List::Prefixed` tree from the given string list.

 ## unfold

     $prefixed = List::Prefixed->unfold( $regex );

-Constructs a new [List::Prefixed](https://metacpan.org/pod/List::Prefixed) tree from a regular expression string.
+Constructs a new `List::Prefixed` tree from a regular expression string.
-The string argument shuld be obtained from the [regex](https://metacpan.org/pod/regex) method.
+The string argument shuld be obtained from the [regex](#regex) method.

 ## list

     @list = $prefixed->list;
     @list = $prefixed->list( $string );

-Returns the list of strings starting with the given argument if a string argument is present or the whole list otherwise.
+Returns the list of list elements starting with the given string if a string argument is present or the whole list otherwise.
 In scalar context an ARRAY reference is returned.